 There are plenty of things that can trigger motion sickness, apart from transportation.
 Video games on a widescreen, virtual reality headsets, amusement park rides, and even reading during transportation can cause motion sickness.

-Tips to Prevent or Ease the Motion Sickness
+8 Tips to Prevent or Ease the Motion Sickness

-And now that we’ve defined bus sickness, the question is how do we avoid it?
-Below are our top tips on how to prevent motion sickness during solitary or group bus travel.
+Now that weâve defined bus sickness, the question is how do we avoid it?
+Below are our top tips on how to stop motion sickness during solitary or group bus travel.

+#2.
 Sit Closer to the Front of the Bus

 The front area of the bus is much more stable, meaning there will be less motion information coming to your brain.
 And even if you start feeling sick, there's much more fresh air at the front of the bus, meaning that this is the best seat for you.

+#3.
 Try to Avoid Reading on the Move

 Motion sickness can get much worse if you focus your attention on the things inside the bus.
-Your peripheral vision will register the movement, create a contradiction in the brain, and that’s where the bus sickness begins.
+Your peripheral vision will register the movement and create a contradiction in the brain.
+Thatâs where the bus sickness begins.
 There are cases when people experience the dreadful symptoms of motion sickness only while reading while in a moving vehicle.

-Find Yourself a Distraction
+#4.
+Find a Distraction

 Don't give in to the frustration of feeling sick!
 Instead of focusing on your discomfort and ultimately making things even worse, try to find a distraction that will work well for you.
 Listen to music, have a chat, or even count sheep in your mind - whatever you fancy.

 - Promethazine.
-Taking this medication helps avoid vomiting during bus travel, as it reduces the vomiting signals.
+Taking this medication helps avoid nausea and vomiting during bus travel, as it reduces the vomiting signals.
 However, this remedy should be carefully dosed, so make sure to consult your doctor before taking it.

 Even if these medications work well for you, you should always consider consulting with your physician; a doctor can find an even better and more affordable solution for you.